 Sepulcher Mountain Trail is a 11.5 mile lightly trafficked loop trail located near Yellowstone National Park, Wyoming that features hot springs and is rated as difficult.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from June until October.

 Mt Sepulcher is named for it's strangely shaped formations of volcanic rock near the summit.
 There are a number routes to take to get to the summit - this overview is based on a loop beginning at Glen Creek Trailhead (5 miles south of Mammoth - across from Bunsen Peak).
 The trail starts at Glen Creek Trailhead and follows Sportsman Lake Trail to the Sepulcher Mt trailhead.
 It then climbs 2300 ft through open meadows filled with wildflowers and sage bushes.
 Incredible vistas, alpine wildflowers, and possibly snow await at the summit.
 The loop continues on through a much more wooded trail and visits the sepulcher area - rock formations that resemble grave markers.
 Keep an eye out for mountain goats.
 The trail then heads down alternating meadows and woods, with a large area of fallen burned down trees.
 You have a choice of routes to return you to the Glen Creek Trailhead.
 Keep an eye out for elk and bears.